Radio aids – optimising listening opportunities - view as single page

 Personal radio aid: A device comprising a transmitter, which the speaker wears, and receivers which the child or young person wears.
 These make speech more audible in difficult listening conditions, such as background noise, reverberation and distance.

-Quality Assurance: The checks used to ensure that a product or service meets the specified requirements.
+Quality assurance: The checks used to ensure that a product or service meets the specified requirements.

 Receiver: The part of the personal radio aid worn by the CYP.
 It can be body worn, attached to hearing technology by wires; ear level, attached directly to the hearing technology; integrated, part of the hearing technology itself or using a personal neckloop.